Set up and configure a mirror farm

 The platform the mirrors are running on should not be under-provisioned - Just as with your primary Bitbucket Data Center instance, your mirrors need to be provisioned with enough CPU, memory, and I/O resources to handle their peak workload.
 See Scaling Bitbucket Server for more information.

 - Minimum version of Bitbucket - The primary instance and mirrors do not need to be running identical Bitbucket versions, but a mirror running Bitbucket 6.7 or later, can only point to a primary running Bitbucket 6.7 or later.
 An existing mirror running Bitbucket 6.6 or earlier can point to a primary running any supported Bitbucket version.
+These details are shown in the table below:

 1. Set up the load balancer for your mirror farm